TareqIbrahim04/To-Do-List-RESTful-Web-App/README.md

 “https://localhost:8081/api/v1/auth/signup” and then login with a post request "https://localhost:8081/api/v1/auth/login" (copy the token)

-- After logging in, u can create a to-do with its title & description, by using a post request “https://localhost:8081/api/v1/todos” (don’t forget to pass the token as a Bearer Authentication with the request)
+- After logging in, u can create a to-do with its title & description, by using a post request “https://localhost:8081/api/v1/todos” and pass the to-do attributes (title, description) as a JSON body in postman (don’t forget to pass the token as a Bearer Authentication with the request)

 - You can access your to-do’s by using a get request “https://localhost:8081/api/v1/todos” (don’t forget to pass the token as a Bearer Authentication with the request)

 - You can access a specific to-do by using a get request “https://localhost:8081/api/v1/todos/id” (don’t forget to pass the token as a Bearer Authentication with the request)

+- You can update a specific to-do by using a put request “https://localhost:8081/api/v1/todos/id” and pass the attributes u want to change as a JSON body in postman (don’t forget to pass the token as a Bearer Authentication with the request)

 - You can delete a specific to-do by using a delete request “https://localhost:8081/api/v1/todos/id”